boundless-xyz/boundless/docs/src/prover-manual/bento/performance.md

 # Bento Performance Tuning

-This guide provides a practical guide to tuning your initial Bento deployment, performance is a complex subject and the factors unique to your deployment likely require significant experimentation to optimize, but this guide will provide a good starting point.
+This guide offers a practical set of steps for optimizing your initial Bento deployment.
+Though performance tuning ultimately depends on your specific environment, equipment, and requirements... these baseline recommendations will assist your initial deployment.

+## Recommended tools

-## prior to starting we recommend the following tools monitor
+Prior to starting we recommend the following tools monitor performance and resource use:

 - [nvtop](https://github.com/Syllo/nvtop) - A tool to monitor GPU utilization.
 - [htop](https://htop.dev/) - A tool to monitor CPU utilization, system memory, and process status.

 Both of these tools warrant a decent size terminal window on your desktop to monitor the performance during experiments.

-## Isolate your testing from competitive work
+## Isolating tests

 Operating competing workloads on the same system as your Bento deployment can lead to unpredictable results.
 We recommend isolating your test system from other workloads to ensure that the performance tuning results are consistent and reliable.
 This includes stopping configured [Broker][page-broker] services: